|

 The cosmic microwave background

 One of the most significant boundaries to our observational capacity is represented by the cosmic microwave background.
-This radiation, arising from the Big Bang, constitutes a layer of opacity.
-Beyond this boundary, photons cannot travel to us, as the universe is still expanding and light simply has not had the time to reach our eyes.
-Thus, this cosmic horizon represents an intrinsic limit to what we can observe.
+This radiation, originating from the Big Bang, constitutes a layer of opacity.
+Beyond this boundary, photons cannot travel towards us, as the universe is still expanding, and light simply has not had the time to reach our eyes.
+This cosmic horizon thus represents an intrinsic limit to what we can observe.

 The question of the limits of space

-Traditionally, it was thought that the universe consisted solely of planets and stars.
-However, with advancements in modern cosmology, we know that the universe is continuously expanding.
+Traditionally, it was thought that the universe was solely composed of planets and stars.
+However, with the advances of modern cosmology, we know that the universe is constantly expanding.
 This raises fascinating questions, such as: what do its limits look like?
 Research continues to explore captivating themes, including what lies beyond the observable universe.

 The future of cosmic observation

-Due to the expansion of the universe, the distances we can ‘see’ are increasing over time.
-Currently, models estimate that after one billion years, we might potentially observe up to 14.8 billion light-years.
-This expansion poses challenges but also allows us to open new perspectives on the structure and evolution of the universe.
+Due to the expansion of the universe, the distances we can ‘see’ increase over time.
+Currently, models estimate that after a billion years, we could potentially observe up to 14.8 billion light-years.
+This expansion poses challenges, but also opens new perspectives on the structure and evolution of the universe.

 To learn more about the fascinating history of cosmic physics, you can consult detailed resources such as The history of physics.